opencaesar/oml-tutorials/tutorial2.md

 **Pattern Synopsis**

-Components contain other components.
+*Components* contain other components.
 These subcomponents interact in ways that lead to emergent behavior.
 The interactions are sometimes the result of purposeful interconnection.
 Components may be designed with specific features to allow or enact interconnection.
-These features we call Interfaces.
+These features we call *Interfaces*.
 We say Components present Interfaces.
 Note that an interface is on one side or the other; it’s not the connection itself.

 **New Vocabularies**